 Traveling by train from Montpellier to Lyon is fast and convenient.
 Here’s what you need to know:

-• Stations: Trains depart from Montpellier Saint-Roch (city center) or Montpellier Sud de France (outskirts) and arrive at Lyon Part-Dieu.
+Stations: Trains depart from Montpellier Saint-Roch (city center) or Montpellier Sud de France (outskirts) and arrive at Lyon Part-Dieu

-• Ticket Prices: TGV fares start at $21.60 (2nd class) and $43.20 (1st class) when booked early.
+Ticket Prices: TGV fares start at $21.60 (2nd class) and $43.20 (1st class) when booked early.
 Regional TER trains have fixed pricing.
+The cheapest price is available when you book train tickets in advance.

-• Train Types:
+Train Types:

-• TGV INOUI: High-speed, with WiFi, power outlets, and dining options.
+TGV INOUI: High-speed, with WiFi, power outlets, and dining options.

-• TER Regional: Slower, more stops, but flexible boarding.
+TER Regional: Slower, more stops, but flexible boarding.

 Quick Comparison: